island-lang/island-lang.github.io/README.md

 	accept "</title>" // since the stream position has not advanced, this should always succeed
 ```

-More generally, this approach can be used to define a pattern which would accept anything until a stop pattern is encountered:
+More generally, this approach can be used to define a pattern which would accept anything until a stop pattern is encountered.
+This example relies on a higher-order pattern, which is introduced in the next section:
 ```isl
 pattern AnythingUntil<T>(StopPattern: pattern in Stream<T>) of (results: List<T>) in Stream<T>
 	repeat